rgabramedhin93/BasicArduino/README.md

 ## HelloArduino

 ### Description & Code
+This is the code of my Arduino LED blinking.
+When I put Serial.begin that means it turns on the the Serial Monitor.
+Then Serial Print Line means each line it is gonna say "Hello World" and this is for the void setup.
+For the void loop I put down Serial Print without the line which means it will print "Blink" beside each other instead of line by line.
 ```C++

   // the setup function runs once when you press reset or power the board